-Diethylstilboestrol (DES) is a synthetic form of oestrogen.
+Diethylstilboestrol (DES) is a synthetic form of the female hormone oestrogen.
 It was prescribed between 1938 and 1971 to women to ensure healthy pregnancies and prevent miscarriages.

 Use of DES declined in the 1960s after studies showed that it was not effective in preventing complications during pregnancy.

 The daughters of women who used DES while pregnant — often called ‘DES daughters’ — are at increased risk of some cancers, including clear cell adenocarcinoma (a rare type of cancer of the vagina and cervix), and have a slight increased risk of breast cancer.
 They may also be at higher risk of premature birth, miscarriage, ectopic pregnancy and early menopause.

 Follow the links below to find out more about DES.